cudmore/pie/readme.md

 The PiE server uses the Raspberry [GPIO][gpio] python package by default and will use the [pigpio daemon][pigpiod] if it is installed and running.
 The GPIO package has a jitter of approximately +/- 2 ms for all DIO with occasional, < 1%, events having absurd jitter on the order of 100 ms. This includes trigger in, frame in, and any output.
 If you are using the PiE server to record video this should be fine.
 If you want more precision, either offload your timing critical tasks on a Teensy or use the Raspberry [pigpiod][pigpiod] daemon.

-See [analysis/trial_analysis.ipynb](analysis/trial_analysis.ipynb) for a comparising of frame arrival times using GPIO versus pigpio.
+See the Jupyter notebooks in the [analysis/](analysis/) folder for a comparising of frame arrival times using GPIO versus pigpio.

 ### Download and install pigpio